If you’re learning Swedish and want to dive further, there is no better substitute than watching Films and TV-series from Sweden.

 With commonly used language and simple vocabulary, The Seventh Seal is a fabulous choice for elementary-level Swedish language learners.

 11. Wild Strawberries (1957)

 Another Ingmar Bergman film, Wild Strawberries, is a romantic drama that condenses the lifetime’s worth of a professor’s experiences.

-The film uses iconic imagery, making it a true masterpiece of the Swedish Cinema.
+The film uses iconic imagery, making it a true masterpiece of Swedish Cinema.

-The movie is about dreams and flashbacks of the aging professor help in dramatizing his journey to receive an honorary degree.
+The movie is about dreams and flashbacks of the aging professor who dramatize his journey to receive an honorary degree.

 12. The Girl Who Played with Fire (2009)

 A sequel to The Girl with the Dragon Tattoo, this film lands the computer hacker in trouble, accusing her of three murders.

 Then she is on the run.
 The journalist has to perform all the efforts to clear her name from the crime.